Have You Been Injured In a Rear-End Accident In Ocala?

 It is a well-known fact that distractions while driving, such as texting, talking on the phone, eating, and even interacting with other passengers, can all lead to a collision.
 In some cases, a flagman directing cross-traffic, such as dump trucks, may step into the path of a vehicle in motion.
 In turn, the driver may slam on their brakes, causing vehicles behind them to crash into them.

 Defects in the road are another cause of rear-end collisions.
 Potholes, trees or bushes obscuring vision, broken traffic lights, and road signs can be contributing factors.
 These conditions can be worsened by dangerous weather conditions, which can also cause visibility and drivability issues.

 If a vehicle has broken brake lights, drivers will often not know that it’s stopping.
 By the time drivers behind the vehicle figure out that they are supposed to stop, they may not have the time to brake successfully.

 It should come as no surprise that drinking and driving is a common cause of rear-end accidents.
 An intoxicated driver’s reflexes are significantly slower.
 Between the effects of alcohol on judgment and reflexes, the ingredients for collision are abundant.

 Contact an Ocala Rear-End Collision Attorney

 If you have been involved in a rear-end collision, you likely sustained serious injuries as well as extensive damage to your vehicle.
-The experienced rear-end collision lawyers at Meldon Law can review your case and obtain the compensation to which you are entitled to for your accident injuries as well as lost wages and other damages.
-Call our office today for a free consultation at (352) 373-8000 or use our online form.
+The experienced rear-end collision attorneys at Meldon Law can review your case and obtain the compensation to which you are entitled to for your accident injuries as well as lost wages and other damages.
+Call our office today for a free consultation at 800-373-8000 or use our online form.